marcoslimaqa/sikuli-factory/README.md

 ### Step 1

-First declare some SikuliElement fields in your [PageObject](https://github.com/SeleniumHQ/selenium/wiki/PageObjects), using the annotation @FindBy with an image parameter, for example:
+First declare some SikuliElement fields in your [PageObject](https://github.com/SeleniumHQ/selenium/wiki/PageObjects), using annotation @FindBy with an image parameter, for example:

 ```
 @FindBy(image = "menu.png")